 The City is continuing to identify funding opportunities to address housing needs.
 In 2023 alone the City dedicated another $3.37 million in ARPA funding toward the Land and Building Acquisition Program, of which, $300,000 has been expended toward a Hilltop housing project.
 Staff will continue to evaluate project proposals for this program until funding is exhausted.
 Most recently, the Joseph Center project was funding through ARPA funding for $947,000 which added 20 additional beds for women over the age of 55 experiencing houselessness, 20 beds for women and children experiencing houselessness, increase their day center capacity and add showers and laundry facilities for unhoused individuals and families.
 There is currently $3.8 million included in the City’s Housing division budget toward achieving City Council’s 13 Housing Strategies.
 This includes a recently awarded DOLA grant of $2.25 million for the purchase of 15 acres for the GJHA to build up to 300 affordable housing units and $1 million specifically dedicated toward identified housing projects.
 Other strategies include evaluating potential funding options through state Prop 123 grants and continuing to support partner organizations through CDBG and nonprofit funding.

-Grand Valley Housing Needs Assessment
+Grand Valley Housing Needs Assessment and Strategy

 The City of Grand Junction does not provide any direct housing services or assistance.
-For additional information contact the Grand Junction Housing Authority at 970-245-0388 or Housing Resources of Western Colorado at 970-241-2871.
+For additional information, contact the Grand Junction Housing Authority at 970-245-0388 or Housing Resources of Western Colorado at 970-241-2871.